yunabe/lgo/README.md

 <img src="https://drive.google.com/uc?export=view&id=12_7fHfKfdSy8SNXi0nsWznbsRgix9tGJ" width="400" height="366">

 # Jupyter notebook examples
+You can view example notebooks of lgo from
 [Example notebooks on Jupyter nbviewer](http://nbviewer.jupyter.org/github/yunabe/lgo/tree/master/examples/)

 If you want to execute these notebooks, you can try these notebooks on your browser without installation from [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/yunabe/lgo-binder/master)